MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 <!-- cSpell:ignore arnaudlh arnaul Arnaud vCPUs eastasia southeastasia lalogs tfvars -->

-# Using Terraform to build your landing zones
+# Use Terraform to build your landing zones

 Azure provides native services for deploying your landing zones.
 Other third-party tools can also help with this effort.
 One such tool that customers and partners often use to deploy landing zones is HashiCorp's Terraform.
 This section shows how to use a sample landing zone to deploy foundational governance, accounting, and security capabilities for an Azure subscription.